-I am interested in how people develop beliefs, formulate preferences, and arrive at choices, I have focused on human decisions that deviate from rational or normative principles due to fairness concerns, anticipated emotions, contextual effects, or response mode effects.
+I am interested in how people develop beliefs, formulate preferences, and arrive at judgments and decisions.
+In much of my research, I have tried to develop models that describe how and why people deviate from rational or normative principles of decision making.
+Issues of fairness, anticipated emotions such as regret, contextual effects, or response mode effects are factors that often matter to decision makers, but are not adequately represented in normative theories.
 I use laboratory studies to manipulate and control variables that inform us about underlying processes.
 I am also interested in how behavioral decision making can shape better public policy.

 Mellers, B.A., & Ritov, I. (2010).
 How beliefs influence the relative magnitude of pleasure and pain, Journal of Behavioral Decision Making, 23, 369-382.

 Mellers, B.A., Haselhuhn, M. Tetlock, P., Silva, J., Isen, A. (2010).
 Predicting behavior in economic games by looking through the eyes of the players.
 Journal of Experimental Psychology: General, 139, 743-755.

 Valenzuela, A., Mellers, B.A., & Strebel, J. (2010).
 Pleasurable surprises: A cross-cultural study of consumer responses to unexpected incentives.
 Journal of Consumer Research, 36, 792-805.